sanak/pgrouting4w/src/trsp/doc/index.rst

 Synopsis
 -------------------------------------------------------------------------------

 The turn restricted shorthest path (TRSP) is a shortest path algorithm that can optionally take into account complicated turn restrictions like those found in real work navigable road networks.
 Performamnce wise it is nearly as fast as the A* search but has many additional features like it works with edges rather than the nodes of the network.
-Returns a set of :ref:`pgr_costResult <type_cost_result>` (seq, id1, id2, cost) rows, that make up a path.
+Returns a set of :ref:`pgr_costResult <type_cost_result>` (seq, id1, id2, cost) rows or a set of :ref:`pgr_costResult3 <type_cost_result3>` (seq, id1, id2, id3, cost) rows, that make up a path.

 .. code-block:: sql